ethereum/devp2p/discv5/discv5-wire.md

 ### Notification Packet (`flag = 3`)

+The structure of this type is identical to a [ordinary message packet], apart from the `flag` value.

-Aside from the packet type, this container is identical to a [message packet](#ordinary-message-packet).
-A notification packet differs itself from a [message packet](#ordinary-message-packet) in the way it handles sessions, or rather the absence thereof.
-On failure to encrypt or decrypt a notification packet, the packet should be dropped, not trigger a whoareyou response.
+A notification packet differs from a ordinary message packet in the way sessions are handled.
+When a packet with this flag value is received and cannot be decrypted, the packet should be dropped, and not trigger a WHOAREYOU response.

-## Protocol Messages
+## Messages

-This section lists all defined messages which can be sent and received.
-The hexadecimal value in parentheses is the `message-type`.

-Request messages are transported in a [message packet](#ordinary-message-packet).
-Response and notification messages are transported in a [notification packet](#notification-packet).
+Messages are the payloads of packets.
+A message is identified by its `message-type` and contain `message-data` specific to each type.

+There are three classes of messages:

+*Request* messages are sent as a [message packet] or [handshake message packet].
+*Response* and *Notification* messages are sent as a [notification packet], i.e. they can only be sent when a session has already been established.

 For request and response messages, the first element of every `message-data` list is the request ID. `request-id` is an RLP byte array of length <= 8 bytes.
 For requests, this value is assigned by the requester.
 The recipient of a message must mirror the value in the `request-id` element of the response.
 The selection of appropriate values for request IDs is left to the implementation.

+All defined protocol messages are listed below.
+The hexadecimal value in parentheses is the `message-type`.

 ### PING Request (0x01)